Remus Lupin: Harry Potter and the Prisoner of Azkaban

-Professor Lupin first appeared in Harry Potter and the Prisoner of Azkaban, in which he taught Defence Against the Dark Arts at Hogwarts School of Witchcraft and Wizardry.
+Remus Lupin first appears in Harry Potter and the Prisoner of Azkaban (1999), as the new Defence Against the Dark Arts professor at Hogwarts.
 He is first seen on the Hogwarts Express, asleep, and "looked as if one good curse would be able to finish him off".
 However, when Dementors appeared in the train, Lupin finally wakes up "holding what seemed to be a handful of flames".
-There is evidence to suggest that Lupin is a more powerful wizard than he lets on.
-While on the train during Prisoner of Azkaban, he summons fire without a wand (wandless magic being difficult to perform) and holds it in the palm of his bare hand.
-Later, in Order of the Phoenix, he is the only fighter besides Dumbledore who was not wounded, killed or knocked unconscious in the battle at the Department of Mysteries.
-This could be an indication of controlled wandless magic, something very few characters have been seen to do in the Harry Potter universe.
 At the end of the year, Severus Snape, furious over Sirius Black's escape and his resultant loss of the Order of Merlin promised to him by Cornelius Fudge, made public that Lupin was a werewolf, whereupon Lupin resigned in anticipation of the public outcry against a werewolf teaching at Hogwarts.
 During his tenure, he gave Harry private lessons in casting the Patronus Charm, the only known means of defence against Dementors.
 His students, excepting a few from Slytherin, held him in extremely high regard and loved his hands-on teaching style.
 Harry and his friends considered him to have been their best Defence teacher.

 Until the climax of Prisoner of Azkaban, Lupin believed Sirius Black was guilty of murdering 12 Muggles, betraying Lily and James Potter, and killing Peter Pettigrew.
 He eventually discovered the truth — that Sirius was innocent, and the very much alive Peter was the traitor.
 He helped Sirius to explain the truth to Harry, Ron and Hermione in the Shrieking Shack, and they all confronted Peter, who had been disguised for the previous twelve years as Ron's pet rat, Scabbers.
 However, Remus had forgotten to take the Wolfsbane potion, which prevented him from becoming violent while a werewolf.
 While Harry, Ron, and Hermione were distracted by Lupin, Peter assumed his Animagus form and escaped.